frankvlotman/AI-Prompt-Architect/README.md

 # AI-Prompt-Architect

-App to enhance the managing prompts for AI models, specifically utilizing OpenAI's GPT-4.
+App to enhance the managing of prompts for AI models, specifically utilizing OpenAI's GPT-4.
 It enables users to input prompts, receive detailed AI-generated responses, and manage responses.

 Key Features: